 College officials expressed concern this spring that the switch to online learning and the pandemic's economic pressures would lead to decreased enrollment.
 The final data indicates the pandemic indeed had a significant effect on how many students attended college this fall.

-Although the Clearinghouse found that the pandemic didn't impact high school graduation rates, 22% fewer recent graduates went right on to college this fall than did a year ago, according to preliminary data.
+Although the Clearinghouse found that the pandemic didn't impact high school graduation rates, the share of recent graduates who went right on to college this fall is projected to decrease from a year ago, according to preliminary data.

 In all, U.S. colleges enrolled 327,500 fewer first-time students this fall, a 13.1% drop that the organization called "unprecedented."
 Community colleges bore the brunt of those losses.
 Public two-year colleges enrolled 544,200 fewer students overall this fall — a 10% decrease and the biggest across all institution types.